ircv3/ircv3-specifications/extensions/setname.md

 This capability MUST be referred to as `draft/setname` at capability negotiation time.

-When enabled, clients are allowed to send a `SETNAME` message to notify servers of their intent to update their realname.
+When enabled, clients are allowed to send a `SETNAME` command to notify servers of their intent to update their realname.

-This client-to-server `SETNAME` coammdn looks as follows:
+This client-to-server `SETNAME` command looks as follows:

     SETNAME :realname goes here

-This coammdn represents the intent to change the realname.
+This command represents the intent to change the realname.
 The only, trailing parameter is the new realname.
 Until the server confirms this change, the client MUST assume that no change has happened yet.